denavelino/Ompong/README.md

 * During loading of web page, the page items gradually appear on the page showing the progress.
 * From a user-experience perspective: if graphs are relevant for understanding outcomes and if there is no restriction in terms of available space on the site, they need to be made visible.
 * Table header names in CSV file do not need to be corrected for spaces.
-The CSV file can be loaded "as is", provided the number of columns (11) remains the same for this dashboard.
+The CSV file can be loaded "as is", provided±
+  * the number of columns (11) remains the same for this dashboard, and
+  * the csv file has been encoded to UTF-8 format.
+UTF-8 encoding can be achieved by using Notepad++ tool.
+From menu, select "Encoding" and then select "Encode in UTF-8" and then save file.
 * A dynamic table using JQuery DataTables has been added to enable:
   * Sorting any of the columns in alphabetical order,
   * Shortening of the table by adding pagination of table entries (default number of entries per page: 25), but user can select: 25, 50 or show all entries in table,